LolitaDias/Web-Scraping-NASA-Mars-Mission-Analysis/README.md

 * Save both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
 Use a Python dictionary to store the data using the keys `img_url` and `title`.

-* Append the dictionary with the image url string and the hemisphere title to a list.
-This list will contain one dictionary for each hemisphere.
 ![final_app_part1.png](Images/final_app_part1.png)
 ![final_app_part2.png](Images/final_app_part2.png)